CommanderFoo/Core-Advanced-Color-Picker-Docs/docs/examples/intro.md

 To try out the examples you need to do 2 important things first.

-1. Enable `Player Storage` on your Game Settings object (use in a later example).
+1. Enable `Player Storage` on your Game Settings object (used in a later example).

 	![](../images/player_storage.png)